 If Rose had N3.6 million, she would seek help where Mama Chidera and the likes had found it.
 She said all that was needed now was money and a real ‘cryptic’ nurse like the one who rescued Mama Chidera, and that she would be grateful if this reporter could be of help.
 So, I asked her if Mama Chidera was willing to prove her children’s maternity through DNA tests.
 She said yes.
 Mama Chidera also said yes.
 If proving that she was truly the mother of her kids would bring any form of help her friend’s way, why not?
 Just that she would have to seek her husband’s consent.
 Surprisingly, Mama Chidera’s husband said yes too.
 He was planning to relocate the family abroad soon, and DNA was a necessary requirement.
 So, if FIJ was willing to foot the bill, he was willing to provide the kids.

-FIJ asked Clina Lancet, a trusted medical laboratory initially founded in South Africa but now with branches in different parts of Africa, to run DNA maternity tests on two of Mama Chidera’s five cryptic kids: one of the nine-year-old triplets and one of the seven-year-old twins.
+FIJ asked Clina Lancet, a trusted medical laboratory initially founded in South Africa but now with branches in different parts of Africa, to run DNA maternity tests on two of Mama Chidera’s six cryptic kids: one of the nine-year-old triplets and one of the seven-year-old twins.
 Since she supposedly gave birth to the triplets, the DNA result for one would be consistent for the three, same for the twins.

 Exactly one month after samples were taken from the children and their mother, result came out showing that Mama Chidera is not the mother of her boys.
-Mama Chidera, the supposed mother of five, is actually a mother of none.
+Mama Chidera, the supposed mother of six, is actually a mother of none.